ELUVEITIE - Everything Remains (As It Never Was) (2010)

 don't know who's doing the choir of male vocals - and it doesn't sound

-multi-tracked - since Chigrel is the only male member of the band
+multi-tracked - since Chrigel is the only male member of the band

 credited with any vox except for one guest spot.